fenghaitao/spec-kit/templates/commands/specify.md

 **Purpose**: Creates audit trail for tracking specification evolution, decision rationale, and enabling version rollback.

-**Continue**: After committing, proceed to next step or report completion.
+Then proceed to Step 6 to report completion.

+---

 ### Step 6: Report Completion